 Keeping your business compliant with state business regulations helps it maintain its entitlement to all of its legal benefits.
 When you file your entity as a legal LLC in Montana, all information included in your filing becomes public knowledge.
 If your information changes but you don’t update it, the public may not have accurate contact information.
 Any changes in your registered agent should be reported as well since they are responsible for receiving service of process and other important communications on behalf of your business.

 There aren’t any direct financial penalties for failure to update your Articles of Organization.
-However, the indirect penalties present a bigger challenge to your Montana LLC than a fine.
+However, the indirect penalties can present a bigger challenge to your Montana LLC than a fine.
 Failure to file Montana LLC Articles of Amendment can mean that your business can’t get a Certificate of Good Standing.
-A Certificate of Good Standing is the document that says your business is current on its filings with the state, has paid all its fees, and is a valid Montana business.
+A Montana Certificate of Good Standing is the document that says your business is current on its filings with the state, has paid all its fees, and is a valid Montana business.

 Some problems your business may encounter if it can’t get a Certificate of Good Standing include: